 In this section

-Herma Heart Institute’s Marfan Syndrome Program is the largest in the state and recognized nationally for its expertise in caring for children and adults with this rare genetic connective tissue disorder.
+Herma Heart Institute’s Marfan Syndrome and Connective Tissue Disorders Program is the largest in the state and recognized nationally for its expertise in caring for children and adults with this rare genetic connective tissue disorder.
 We partner with our Adult Congenital Heart Disease Program to provide the best care possible long into adulthood.
 Learn more about Marfan syndrome.

 Marfan syndrome is a genetic disorder that can affect the elasticity of the blood vessels, skin, lungs and many other body functions.
 Even though it runs in families, the impact for each child can be very different.
 That often makes diagnosing the syndrome a puzzle for physicians unless they have extensive experience, expertise and access to research in treating children with Marfan syndrome – like the Marfan Syndrome Program team at Children’s Wisconsin.